datalad/datalad/docs/source/basics.rst

 publication of sensitive data to publicly accessible repositories.
 Individual datasets in a hierarchy of (sub)datasets need not be stored at the same location.
-Continuing with an earlier example, it is possible to post a curated collection of datasets, as a superdataset, on Github, while the actual datasets live on different servers all around the world.
+Continuing with an earlier example, it is possible to post a curated collection of datasets, as a superdataset, on GitHub, while the actual datasets live on different servers all around the world.

 Basic command line usage